Gaylord Perry: Post-playing career

 Perry retired to his 500 acre farm in Martin County, North Carolina, where he grew tobacco and peanuts, but he filed for bankruptcy in 1986.
-He briefly worked for Fiesta Foods as a sales manager, and later in the year Limestone College in Gaffney, South Carolina, chose Perry to be the college's first baseball coach.
+He briefly worked for Fiesta Foods as a sales manager.
+Later that year, Limestone College in Gaffney, South Carolina, chose Perry as the college's first baseball coach.
 Perry was there until 1991 when he retired.
-In 1998, Perry was inducted into the Limestone College Athletics Hall of Fame (Class of 1998).
+In 1998, Perry was inducted into the college's Athletics Hall of Fame.
 He later moved to Spruce Pine, North Carolina.

 Perry supported the Republican Party.
 He campaigned for Jesse Helms and contemplated a bid for Congress himself in 1986.

 Honors

 In 1991, his third year of eligibility, Perry was elected to the National Baseball Hall of Fame.
 In 1999, he was a finalist for the Major League Baseball All-Century Team.
 In 1998, The Sporting News ranked him 97th on their list of the 100 Greatest Baseball Players.
-Bill James lists Perry as having the tenth best career of any right-handed starting pitcher and the 50th greatest player at any position.
+Bill James listed Perry as having the tenth best career of any right-handed starting pitcher and the 50th greatest player at any position in 2001.

 On July 23, 2005, the Giants retired Perry's uniform number 36.
 Perry was inducted into the Bay Area Sports Hall of Fame on March 9, 2009.
 Perry was honored on April 9, 2011, at AT&T Park with a 2010 World Series ring along with other San Francisco Giants greats Willie McCovey, Orlando Cepeda, and Willie Mays.
 He was honored again on April 7, 2013, with Mays and Juan Marichal receiving a 2012 World Series ring, and on April 18, 2015, with a 2014 World Series ring along with Mays, McCovey, Cepeda, and Marichal.
 The Indians invited Perry to throw the ceremonial first pitch before their Opening Day game for the 2015 season.
 On August 13, 2016, the Giants unveiled a bronze statue of Perry at the corner of Second and King streets outside of AT&T Park.